Daniel James Wolf

-Daniel James Wolf (born September 13, 1961 in Upland, California) is an American composer.
+Daniel James Wolf (born September 13, 1961) is an American composer.

 Studies

+He was born in Upland, California.
 Wolf studied composition with Gordon Mumma, Alvin Lucier, and La Monte Young, as well as musical tunings with Erv Wilson and Douglas Leedy and ethnomusicology (M.A., Ph.D.
 1990 Wesleyan University).
 Important contacts with Lou Harrison, John Cage, Walter Zimmermann.
 Managing Editor of the journal Xenharmonikon, 1985-89.
-Based in Europe from 1989, he is known as a member of the "Material" group of composers, along with Hauke Harder, Markus Trunk and others.
+Based in Europe from 1989, he is known as a member of the "Material" group of composers, along with Hauke Harder and others.

 Compositions

 Wolf's compositions apply an experimental approach to musical materials, with a special interest in intonation, yet often display a surface that playfully - if accidentally - recalls historical music.
-Major works include The White Canoe, an opera seria for hand puppets to the libretto by Edward Gorey, six string quartets, Figure & Ground for string trio, Field Study for vn, tb, ban, gui, Decoherence for x orchestras of x players, Twoity fl,pf and A Beckett Gray Code for wind quintet.
+Works include The White Canoe, an opera seria for hand puppets to the libretto by Edward Gorey, six string quartets, Figure & Ground for string trio, Field Study for vn, tb, ban, gui, Decoherence for x orchestras of x players, Twoity fl,pf and A Beckett Gray Code for wind quintet.
 Much of his music is in just intonation, but his work with alternative tunings includes a collection of Etudes in all equal temperaments between 8 and 23 notes per octave.